-While Excel 2010’s default use is as a means for storing, sorting and comparing data, there are many other functions which it can perform admirably.
+While Excel 2010’s default use is as a means for storing, sorting and comparing data, there are many other functions that it can perform admirably.
 One function for which it is very useful is creating charts from specific ranges of data that you have entered into a spreadsheet or workbook.
-This allows you to create a visual representation of your data that can make it simpler for your audience to understand all of the information thaat you are presenting to them.
+This allows you to create a visual representation of your data that can make it simpler for your audience to understand all of the information that you are presenting to them.

 While there are simple ways to copy and paste data between different Microsoft Office programs, there are certain ways that they can work together that you may not have considered.
 For example, it is possible to create a chart in Excel from a certain range of data, then you can create a JPG image from that data which can be inserted into a Powerpoint presentation or a Word document.
 So continue reading below to learn the process necessary to save your chart as a picture.